+ Reply to Thread

 I look forward to your responses.

-uncle janko is offline member
+uncle janko member

 Quackwatch is irresponsible and ideologically driven.
 That's said independently of its strictures upon UIU.
 And as for whose research skills I would trust, don't ask me to choose between Douglas and Levicoff.
 But go ahead, ask me to choose between Douglas, Levicoff, or any combination of the two and whozits here.
 No comparison.
 Not even close.
 Nohow.
 No way.
 Gimme a break.